-The names of the nominees, their ages as of April 30, 2012, and certain information about their business experience during the past five years and their directorships of other publicly held corporations are set forth below.
+The names of the nominees, their ages as of April 30, 2013, and certain information about their business experience during the past five years and their directorships of other publicly held corporations are set forth below.

 Paul J. Travers, was the founder of Vuzix and has served as our President and Chief Executive Officer since 1997 and as a member of our board of directors since November 1997.
 Prior to the formation of Vuzix, Mr. Travers founded both e-Tek Labs, Inc. and Forte Technologies Inc. He has been a driving force behind the development of our products.
-With more than 25 years' experience in the consumer electronics field, and 20 years' experience in the virtual reality and virtual display fields, he is a nationally recognized industry expert.
+With more than 22 years' experience in the consumer electronics field, and 20 years' experience in the virtual reality and virtual display fields, he is a nationally recognized industry expert.
 He holds an Associate degree in engineering science from Canton, ATC and a Bachelor of Science degree in electrical and computer engineering from Clarkson University.
 Mr. Travers resides in Honeoye Falls, New York, United States.
+Mr. Travers's experience as our founder and Chief Executive Officer qualifies him to serve on our board of directors.

 Grant Russell, Chief Financial Officer, Executive Vice-President.
-Mr. Russell has served as our Chief Financial Officer since 2000 and assumed the role of Executive Vice-President in 2008.
+Mr. Russell has served as our Chief Financial Officer since 2000, as Executive Vice-President i 2008.
 Mr. Russell holds professional accounting designations in both Canada and the USA, and has extensive expertise in finance and pubic start-ups.
 He has successfully founded, operated and sold two prior companies focused on the computer hardware and software consumer markets.

 William Lee.
-Mr. Lee has served as the CFO of several companies and has served on the boards of directors of several publicly-held corporations, including consumer software products firms [See Reg S-X].
+Mr. Lee has served as the CFO of several companies and has served on the boards of directors of several publicly-held corporations, including consumer software products firms.
 Mr. Lee serves as Chairman of the Audit Committee.
 Mr. Lee's experience is helpful to us in evaluating strategic investment opportunities.